-Legra Multi Academy Trust Chief Executive: Mrs B Williams Belfairs Academy Principal: Mrs B Williams Address: Belfairs Academy, Highlands Boulevard, Leigh-on-Sea, Essex SS9 3TG Telephone: 01702 509000 Email: enquiries@belfairs.southend.sch.uk Website: www.belfairs.southend.sch.uk Published Admission Number (PAN): 292
+Legra Multi Academy Trust Chief Executive: Mrs B Williams

+Belfairs Academy Principal: Mrs B Williams

+Address: Belfairs Academy, Highlands Boulevard, Leigh-on-Sea, Essex SS9 3TG

+Email: enquiries@belfairsacademy.org.uk

+Website: www.belfairsacademy.org.uk

 If at the closing date for applications, there are not enough places for all those who have expressed a wish to have their child admitted to the academy; places will be allocated using the admission criteria as below.
 Admission Criteria apply for admission to all year groups for this year.
 Admission Criteria will not apply to children with statement of special educational needs (SEN) or Education, Health and Care (EHC) plans as the plan/statement names the school and therefore the child must be admitted to the named school.
 The admission criteria are listed below with explanatory notes following: